 Throw Out Generic Messages

 Another key feature to chat success is personalization.
 For any SaaS business, it’s pertinent to send the right message to site visitors, whether they’re learning more about the product (blog posts), wanting to see how it’s helped other companies (case studies) or ready to see the product in action (free trial).

 “Sixty-five percent of business buyers will jump ship without personalized interactions,” says Convince and Convert.

 Potential and existing customers want to see messages that are relevant to them, not a blanket message sent to everyone.

 So whether you’re about to introduce chat or already have it, do your due diligence by better understanding your site visitors and send them a message that will help them along their journey rather than distract or end it.

 Remove the Clunky Bot Experiences

 Chatbot conversations can quickly derail when the question the site visitor has doesn’t fit within the bot’s programmed knowhow.
 The infamous “I don’t understand” chatbot response is one that every SaaS business should avoid.
-It causes customer frustration and lost leads.
+It causes customer frustration and impacts the SaaS conversion rate.